Brikaa/security-assignment-2/report/report.md

 - **Impact:** severe impact; successful exploitation gives the attacker the ability to view the details foreign accounts violating their privacy
 - **Recommendations:** do proper access control in the `GET /api/account` endpoint

-## Bypassing access control (getting a the last ten transactions of a foreign account through the REST API)
+## Bypassing access control (getting the last ten transactions of a foreign account through the REST API)

 - **Test CVSS severity**: High
 - **Test CVSS score:** 7.1